 TRiO McNair Faculty Research Mentor Dr. Luis Matos earned his PhD from the University of Florida.
-Mato's is Adjunct faculty and lectures part-time in the Biology department at Eastern Washington University.
+Luis Matos is an Assistant Professsor in the Biology department at Eastern Washington University.
 He studies the evolutionary genetics of host-pathogen interactions using pathogen-infected insect model systems and is particularly interested in the evolutionary genetics of host shifts.

 TRiO McNair Faculty Research Mentor Dr. Theresa Martin earned her PhD in Psychology from Iowa State University.
 Her research interests include social psychology (theories and social comparison), health psychology (attitudes and perceptions), cross-cultural psychology (theories), and human sexuality (theories, sexual orientation, and gender).

 TRiO McNair Faculty Research Mentor Dr. Tracey McHenry came to Eastern in 2000.
 While she often works with graduate students in Rhetoric & Technical Communication and TESL, her passion is introducing undergraduates to the joys of language study in her linguistics, grammar, and history of English courses.
 Her research interests are the politics of grammar education, Native American language issues, World Englishes, and non-native speakers as ESL teachers.

 TRiO McNair Faculty Research Mentor Dr. Martin Meraz García is currently an assistant professor of Chicano Studies at Eastern Washington University.
 His research interests include the United States and Mexico relations with respect to the war on drugs, drug cartels, as well as revolutionary movements in Mexico and other Latin American countries.
 Current publications include "The Psychology and Recruitment Process of the Narco" in the Global Crime Journal and "Cooperation among the Nicaraguan Sandinista Factions" in the Latin American Policy Journal.
 As an Eastern TRiO McNair alumnus, he provides valuable insight as a McNair Faculty Research Mentor.

 TRiO McNair Faculty Research Mentor Dr. Jonathan Middleton obtained a Doctorate of Musical Arts from Columbia University.
 He is the Associate Professor of Theory and Composition at EWU, and teaches undergraduate and graduate courses in composition, theory, orchestration, and computer music.